 She observed the grounds beneath her perch, a friendly seat between two steel rafters.
 More darkened shapes clung close to the ground along and inside the building's perimeter.
 The abnormal grouping around the sinking foundation arrived after she did.
 Maybe they shared her desire to avoid the executioner's pursuit, driven back to the stronghold.
 She scampered across the ribbed ceiling with the support of her board.
 Her path followed the palace moat from the ramshackle ruins of anything still standing nearby.
 She reached the curved walls of a crumbled keep far from the amorphous herding shadows.
 The location of the alternate entrance eluded her memory in the darkness.
 A muffled light tempted her to free the bright knot from its tightly wrapped cloth.
 A flash could reveal a full stretch of wall, but the benefit paled against the risk.
 While the palace contained despicable, twisted prowlers, its contrived boundaries did little to enforce that observation.
 The cloth's subtle phosphorescent glow would have to suffice.

 Kayah's observant state of mind couldn't help but notice the straggling prowlers that seemed to trail her path along the palace borders.
 They moved like a gas might spread, ebbing back and forth, but their center of mass showed their path.
 Maybe her light was brighter than it appeared, guiding them unconsciously through the gloom.
 She masked it further, tucking inside her waist.
 It failed to dishearten her followers in any noticeable way.

 As she continued to bridge the gapped ruins, a plan emerged.
 The executioner didn't know Old Caechora.
 Jaxith's own words.
 Even now, the glow veered towards her new trajectory despite the absence of any tracks since the stronghold entrance.
 If she could put the palace gate between herself and her pursuer, then that might force the executioner straight through the treacherous threshold.
-Simple prowlers proved no match for the cindered man's fury, but maybe the misshapen wretches would fight harder.
+Simple prowlers proved no match for the Cindered Man's fury, but maybe the misshapen wretches would fight harder.
 Maybe rumors would fight her battle for her.
 Together, they could kill him, or at least wound him enough to open the door for other possibilities.
 The plan’s success hinged on the discrete path through the subsided fortifications and Kayah's ability to avoid palace dangers.
 Survivability was the one competition she might be able to win against the cindered opponent.
 Second only to her endurance for pain.

 The palace perimeter changed direction at a consistently arbitrary angle.
 Kayah wondered what shape it would reveal from a higher view.
 A needless distraction for someone familiar with the cramped tunnels and small places of Old Caechora.
-On the third section of the wall, the battered crenulations finally surrendered to an opening.
+On the third section of the wall, the battered crenulations surrendered to an opening.
 Inspection of the darkened outlines betrayed her memory, for the fissure in the wall seemed much smaller than she recalled.
 She couldn't have grown large enough to account for the differing size.
 Had more stone succumbed to the time’s relentless weight, creating new entrances?
 Maybe the terrors of her previous visit imprinted a disproportionate size to the memory.
 Pain is a great teacher but also a great liar.
 More words that were not her own.
 Kayah drew half a breath towards asking her board, but they hadn't met yet.
 She resisted the self doubts and focused on the goal.
-She needed swiftness to lead the cindered man through the palace gates.
+She needed swiftness to lead the Cindered Man through the palace gates.